 T.E.A.C.H.
 Early Childhood® National Center is led by a team of dedicated experts whose institutional knowledge is the foundation of the Center’s work.

-Marsha is Interim Executive Director of the T.E.A.C.H.
-Early Childhood® National Center, which helps states implement effective workforce strategies to address the education, compensation and retention of their early care and education workforce.
 Marsha has been President of Child Care Services Association (CCSA) since January 2018.
+As a division of CCSA, the T.E.A.C.H.
+Early Childhood® National Center helps states implement effective workforce strategies to address the education, compensation and retention of their early care and education workforce.

 Previously, Marsha was senior adviser for the Office of Early Childhood Development at the Administration for Children and Families (ACF), DHHS, where she was responsible for coordinating early childhood workforce and homelessness areas.
 Marsha worked on early childhood workforce initiatives in the Race to the Top Early Learning Challenge (RTT-ELC) grant in collaboration with the U.S. Department of Education and worked on early childhood workforce efforts, including the policy statement on career pathways by ACF.
 She co-chaired an early childhood workgroup for the U.S. Interagency Workgroup on Family Homelessness (USICH) and coordinated a Congressional briefing on early childhood homelessness to raise awareness for this issue.
 Marsha was responsible for communications from the Office of Early Childhood Development and was involved in inter-agency efforts and other initiatives aimed at young children and families.